 Ground Up Brewing

 After brewing for only 5 months, the duo behind Ground Up Brewing has already won a People’s Choice Award in the NZ IPA Challenge.
 I’m a margarita kind of girl, and their award-winning Limestoned Salted Lime IPA transported me from snowy Wanaka to a Caribbean beach.
 I love their commitment to using New Zealand ingredients, as evidenced by their KPA (Kiwi Pale Ale).
 And their Manuka Smoked Scotch beer taster left me wanting more (which is saying something… because I’m not usually a beer drinker).
-Visit the Ground Up booth for a beer tasting and a great example of Kiwi innovation.
+Visit the Ground Up booth at the Wanaka Farmer’s Market for a beer tasting and a great example of Kiwi innovation.

 Suffer from nightmares?
 The legend of the dreamcatcher says that, when hung above a bed, bad dreams are entangled in the web, while good dreams pass through and slide down the feathers to the sleeper.
 Stop by Cavelle’s booth for a special, handmade dreamcatcher.